-On the last track, we discussed distinct ways to Destroy the Critic.
+In the last section, we discussed distinct ways to Destroy the Critic.
 These methods included: unmasking the purpose; talking back; and rendering the critic useless.

-On this track, we will discuss teens with oppositional disorder who become violent and techniques to prevent violent outbursts.
+In this section, we will discuss teens with oppositional disorder who become violent and techniques to prevent violent outbursts.
 These techniques include Nurture; Intervention; and Talk Back.

 3 Techniques to Prevent Violent Outbursts